 The ability to secure and protect data is crucial to the success of your organization.
 When business-critical or sensitive customer data is exposed, your organization can face serious consequences — financial and otherwise.
-But avoiding data breaches — or at least drastically reducing the likelihood of them happening — is possible, if you take the right steps.
+But avoiding data breaches — or at least drastically reducing the likelihood of them happening — is possible if you take the proper steps.

 Approximately 16 billion records were exposed in data breaches in the first half of 2020, as online criminals ramped up phishing and social engineering scams amid the Covid-19 pandemic.
 And, the companies that have fallen victim to data breaches aren’t confined to any specific size or vertical.